Merkaffe/iAPS/README.md

-# OmniCore
+# OmnipodKit

 A prototype unified pump manager to (eventually) handle all Omnipod pod types!
 Note that this is an early & incomplete prototyping work -- use at your own risk!

-When doing an "Add Pump", select "All Omnipod Types" to select the new OmniCore pump manager.
+When doing an "Add Pump", select "All Omnipod Types" to select the new OmnipodKit pump manager.
 The actual Omnipod pod type will be selected during the pump manager initialization sequence.
 When there is no pod, you can switch to use a different pod type OR another different pump manager by scrolling to the bottom of the pump settings view and tapping on "Switch to another pod or pump type".
 The "Omnipod" (OmniKit) and "Omnipod DASH" (OmniBLE) pump managers displayed by "Add Pump" are still the original unmodified pump managers which maintain their own separate pump manager state.
-Eventually the OmniKit and OmniBLE pump managers and their associated plugins should be totally replaced by OmniCore.
+Eventually the OmniKit and OmniBLE pump managers and their associated plugins should be totally replaced by OmnipodKit.

 The names used this repo and its plugin module identifier are still subject to change.